Iceland announces plan to end whaling in 2024 | DW | 04.02.2022

 Norway has had a similar experience, with fewer whalers and smaller catches.
 In 2021, Norwegian boats harpooned 575 whales, less than half their allotted quota.

-At the same time, Iceland has seen a boom in its tourist industry as hundreds of thousands flock to witness the creatures swim in the waters off the Atlantic island.
+At the same time, Iceland has seen a boom in its tourist industry as hundreds of thousands of people flock to witness the creatures swim in the waters off the Atlantic island.

-In 2019, before the pandemic began, some 360,000 whale watchers visited the island — a number similar to Iceland's population.
+In 2019, before the pandemic began, about 360,000 whale watchers visited the island — a number similar to Iceland's population.

 AFP contributed to this article.